oriolraventost/oriolraventost/README.md

 ## 👋 About Me

-I am a Mathematics undergraduate at UPC with a foundation in calculus, linear algebra, probability, statistical inference, and differential equations.
-My studies have helped me develop careful analytical and problem-solving habits, allowing me to tackle complex mathematical problems with clarity.
+Mathematics undergraduate at UPC with a rigorous foundation in calculus, linear algebra, and statistics.
+Driven to apply this expertise to complex projects to deliver solutions and further advance technical skills.

-I work on data science and machine learning side projects, applying mathematical concepts to real-world problems.
-I approach each project with curiosity and a willingness to learn, and I’m eager to continue developing my skills through new challenges and practical experiences.

 <!--
 **oriolraventost/oriolraventost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.